-When events such as a hurricane occur, it is nearly impossible to be fully prepared for the damage that will be left.
+When events such as a hurricane occur, it is nearly impossible to fully prepare for leftover damage.
 That is why insurance exists.
-Unfortunately, we have found that insurance companies will gladly take your money to give you peace of mind but will be unwilling to keep up their half of the deal once disaster actually strikes.
-That’s where The Carlson Law Firm comes in.
+Unfortunately, we have found that insurance companies will gladly take your money to give you peace of mind.
+On the other hand, however, they are often unwilling to keep up their half of the deal once disaster strikes.
+That’s where a Houston Flood Claim Attorney from The Carlson Law Firm comes in.
 We refuse to let big insurance companies take advantage of our clients.
 If you need help pursuing an insurance claim for a natural disaster such as Hurricane Harvey, or if you are suffering because of unethical insurance practices, our firm is here to help.
 Texas is our home.
 We have been serving residents of this great state for over 40 years.

 Insurance companies often deny claims after a hurricane by attributing nearly all of the damage to flooding—which is only covered by the National Flood Insurance Program, not private insurers.
 If you want your insurer to honor your policy due to damage from Hurricane Harvey, or if you want to file a claim with the NFIP, you’ll want an experienced attorney in your corner.
 Our team has had years of success forcing insurance companies to honor our clients’ policies.
-Sadly, the coverage you are promised may not always be upheld by your insurance company.
-The good news is that our skilled Houston insurance lawyers are here to help.
+Sadly, your insurance company may not always uphold the coverage it promised.
+The good news is that a skilled Houston flood insurance lawyer from The Carlson Law Firm is here to help.

 All of us are consumers.
 We purchase and use products and services on a daily basis.
 But all too often consumers are cheated, bullied or swindled by large corporations and have no idea how to fight back.

 This is why there are laws in place that allow consumers the right to be safe from unsafe products and fraudulent, deceptive, or abusive businesses who want to take advantage of customers.